mrumi/MetaCompare2.0/README.md

 Suppose you have an assembled contigs file, `S1.fa` (*This file is already in your working directory*).

-The following command runs MetaCompare2.0 with 128 threads.
+Use following command to run MetaCompare2.0.
 ```
 ~$ python metacompare.py -c S1.fa
 ```